 HashiCorp, the company behind Terraform, Consul, and Vault, has a community recognition award they call “HashiCorp Ambassador.”
 This award is given to individuals who have committed to the spirit of open source and actively share their knowledge in HashiCorp products to the IT community through content creation and local events that advocate for and adhere to HashiCorp principles; in addition to providing productive, thoughtful feedback to HashiCorp on their products too.

-In 2022, HashiCorp awarded recipients of the HashiCorp Ambassador award for the third year since they created this community recognition program.
+In 2023, HashiCorp awarded recipients of the HashiCorp Ambassador award for the fourth year since they created this community recognition program.
 It’s a community recognition program that is similar to what Microsoft does with the Microsoft MVP program.

 To win the HashiCorp Ambassador award you must first produce content and/or speak at events in a way that advocates for the HashiCorp products.
 And, the individuals considered for the award are going to be those who stand out of the crowd in providing value to the community as they advocate for HashiCorp products.
 Also, the award is given out annually, so each year you will need to show how you’ve contributed to the community in the previous year.
 When you receive the award, you will be a HashiCorp Ambassador for only 1 year; unless you get re-awarded again the next year.